angel-chen/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?
 A merge conflict is when two branches change the same file and try to merge them together.

+This is for Release 2 and tagging the teaching staff at Dev Bootcamp.